Professional membership of the CIPD demonstrates a commitment to the highest standards of practice in HR and L&D

 The CIPD’s role in developing British and International standards

 We are proactively engaged in the direction and development of both the British and International HR standards.
-We have led the UK approach and make clear that, while the arguments for efficiency and optimal interoperability are valid in the realms of benchmarking, the management and development of people requires a strong ethical underpinning.
+We lead the UK approach and make clear that, while the arguments for efficiency and optimal interoperability are valid in the realms of benchmarking, the management and development of people requires a strong ethical underpinning.
 Currently two CIPD staff members and several other members of the CIPD are actively involved in the development and review of standards.

 All British and International standards work is undertaken within a network of committees.
 It requires the voluntary contribution and commitment of experts.
 To get involved in standards work and share expertise in shaping future standards, individuals must become a member of a national or international standards committee.
 This requires the support of a nominating organisation; for example, a trade association, professional body or academic institution, in order to represent their views.
 Anyone interested in participating in the work of a national or international committee should contact the national standards setting body – see a list of participating member countries and the contact details for each national standards setting body.